brunobg/webdevbook/docs/backend/scraping.md

     scrapy genspider example example.com
 ```

-But we won't get into code here.
+Next you create classes in `spiders`.
+We won't get into code here.

 ## Extracting data 101